skrupler/latent/README.md

 * openvpn
 * rtorrent

+[..] and obviously a vpn provider you either run yourself or trust enough with your illicit traffic ;-)

 # How it works
 The gist of it is that a netns is created upon runtime and iptables are configured accordingly via virtual eth's or (veths for short) making the netns able to access the network.
 Then a openvpn connection is established and the rtorrent instance is binded to the ipaddress acquired by openvpn.